nvrnsya/facilityops/README.md

      ```

 ## Usage
-1. Login with staff credentials.
+1. Login with staff credentials, or register a new account.
-2. View available facilities.
+2. Browse available facilities on the homepage or booking page.
-3. Select date, time, and facility to make a booking.
+3. Select a facility, date, and time — check the color-coded availability calendar.
-4. View or cancel existing bookings.
+4. Fill in the booking form, including key handover details, and review the summary.
+5. Submit the request and wait for admin approval/rejection.
+6. Track booking status anytime via the Profile page.

 ## Screenshots